 Despite the comparatively low speed of the chip, the PowerPC processor is a reduced instruction-set computing (RISC) design that is more efficient than Intel Corp.
 Pentium-style chips.
 It offers performance comparable with Pentium II processors that have a higher clock speed.
 In fact, Apple claims better benchmark performance from the iMac than from a 400 MHz Pentium II when running typical productivity applications.

 Nonetheless, blazing speed probably is not a top priority for many people who are interested in the iMac.
-"For people who just want to do word processing, spreadsheet, e-mail and Internet, [iMac] is perfect for that," Wiese said.
+"For people who just want to do word processing, spreadsheet, e-mail and Internet, [iMac] is perfect for that," said an Apple sales manager.

 The most unusual feature of the iMac is its almost-invisible plastic cabinet.
 Not only is the unit translucent, so are the keyboard, mouse and cables.
 Unfortunately, however, form has taken precedence over function with the keyboard and mouse.
 Both are simply too small for most people to use comfortably.
 The good news is that both devices are Universal Serial Bus peripherals and can be replaced by larger, ergonomically superior devices such as Microsoft Corp.'s Natural keyboard and IntelliMouse.